 Application Process

-Students holding bachelor's degrees in physics, astronomy, or related fields, or a master’s degree in related fields, or who minored in physics will be considered for admission if they have a grade point average of at least 3.00 (A = 4.00) for the last two years of undergraduate study.
-(By “related field” we mean one in which the student has taken courses that would satisfy the requirements for a physics minor at the student's baccalaureate institution.)
+Students holding bachelor's degrees in physics, astronomy, or related fields, or a master’s degree in related fields, or who minored in physics will be considered for admission if they have an overall grade point average of at least 3.00 (A = 4.00) for the last two years of undergraduate study.
+Since you'll be taking graduate-level physics courses here, we will look most closely at your physics and math grades: we'll want to be sure that you'll thrive with us, both in your courses and in your project work. ("Related fields" are ones in which the student has taken courses that would satisfy the requirements for a physics minor at the student's baccalaureate institution.)

 We do not require prospective students to take the GRE.